USEPA/GLharmonizeR/README.md

 - [ ] - For TODO's
 - [x] - to mark that necessary changes are done
 - DOCTHIS - highlight sections of code that are important to write up in the documentation for the package
+- XXX - Something else of note for developers

 ## Testing
 In order to cut down time tests take to run, tests for a given data source should all be run together.
 To accomplish this, the data should be stored as a fixture and then tested.
 Tests are ran through ['testthat' R package](https://testthat.r-lib.org/).
 Code coverage is provided by [covr](https://covr.r-lib.org/).